-- Scenario 1: Provision of a conditional child allowance of COD3,000 annually to the poorest 25 per cent of all children - Scenario 2: Provision of a conditional child allowance of COD4,000 annually to poor children
+- Scenario 1: Provision of a conditional child allowance of COD3,000 annually to the poorest 25 per cent of all children. - Scenario 2: Provision of a conditional child allowance of COD4,000 annually to poor children.

-Recommendation R8 gave way to the following scenario:
+Recommendation R8 was translated into the following scenario:

-• Scenario 3: Provision of midday meals and milk bottles to all school-age children
+Scenario 3: Provision of midday meals and milk bottles to all school-age children.